Gender reveal party: Criticism

-The sex and gender distinction underlies many criticisms of gender reveal parties.
-The term "gender reveal" is considered a misnomer by those who believe in a distinction.
-Gender is a social construct in this view, not definitively determined by biological characteristics, with an individual gender identity impossible to determine medically.
-Thus, when a reveal of a fetus's genitals is made, it is the sex and not the gender that is being revealed, according to this view.
+The term "gender reveal" is considered a misnomer by those who believe in a distinction between sex and gender.
+In this view, gender is a social construct and impossible to determine from biological characteristics.
+Thus, when the "gender reveal" is made, it is the sex and not the gender that is being revealed.
+Although some have argued renaming the concept to a "sex reveal party", the title has failed to catch on.

-Furthermore, gender reveal parties rely heavily on the male–female gender binary, which assumes the child will not be intersex, which occurs in an estimated 1 in 4,500–5,500 births.
+Furthermore, gender reveal parties rely heavily on the assumption that the child will not be intersex, which occurs in an estimated 1 in 4,500–5,500 births.
 Gender reveal parties have been argued to reinforce gender essentialism, precluding and minimizing transgender identity.
 Some parents have rejected gender reveal events, in part because of conversations regarding gender identity and transgender issues becoming more common.

 Overall, the practice reinforces stereotypical gender roles, often utilizing polarizing gender dichotomies in party materials such as "Guns or Glitter", "Pistols or Pearls", or "Wheels or Heels".
 Critics say that there is no reason to assume a neat fit into the essentialist dichotomy even in the case of a cisgender, non-intersex child.
 In 2019, Jenna Karvunidis, considered one of the pioneers of gender reveal parties, called for re-evaluation of the practice due to how it might affect transgender and non-binary individuals, writing about her own daughter's gender nonconformity.
-After the El Dorado Fire in 2020, Karvunidis decried the parties and pleaded for people to stop having them.

 The practice has also been criticised for sometimes involving dangerous stunts and animal abuse.
+After the El Dorado Fire in 2020, Karvunidis decried the parties and pleaded for people to stop having them.

 Incidents and injuries

-Some instances of attempted spectacular special effects at gender reveals have caused injury, death, and even large-scale damage:
+Some instances of attempted spectacular special effects at gender reveal events have caused injury, death, and large-scale damage: